Test in production without watermarks.

 IronXL supports various Excel column data formats, including text, integers, formulas, dates, currencies, and percentages, and it is capable of carrying out calculations like Excel.

-Open Visual Studio, select "New project" and "Console App" from the File menu.
+Open Visual Studio, select "New project" and choose "Console App" from the File menu.
 A C# Console Application is used for simplicity.

 New Project

-In the relevant text box, type the project name and the file path.
+In the relevant text box, type the project name and file path.
 Next, select the necessary .NET Framework by clicking the Create button.
 The project will now create the program.cs

 Project Configuration